Real gross domestic

 has reduced world trade.
 Consequently, the whole world has been

 made poorer by it.
-While China continues to have a fixed
+Although China has continued to hold to its fixed

-with China would have been greater if its trading
+with China could have been greater if its trading

 partners had not adopted the floating exchange rate system.